arthurdlima/Time-tracker-app/README.md

 # timer_tracker

-Time Tracker Flutter App with Facebook and Google authentication.
+Flutter app with BLoC Pattern, Facebook and Google authentication and more.